 Rutgers University hosts the CiSSL Summer Institute entirely on its suburban campus but those traveling from out-of-town who wish to visit New York City or Philadelphia will find easy access via public transportation.

-Dr. Ross Todd – International researcher and keynoter on the impact of school libraries on student learning, Director of CiSSL, the Center for International Scholarship in School Libraries, and Associate Professor in the School of Communication and Information at Rutgers
+Dr. Ross Todd – Director of CiSSL, the Center for International Scholarship in School Libraries and Sponsor of the Summer Institute.
+Associate Professor in the School of Communication and Information at Rutgers.
+International keynoter and researcher on the impact of school libraries on student learning.

-Dr. Leslie Maniotes – National consultant on inquiry learning, Teacher Effectiveness Coach in Denver Public Schools, and co-author of Guided Inquiry: Learning in the 21st Century and Guided Inquiry Design: A Framework for Inquiry in your School
+Dr. Leslie Maniotes – Co-developer of the Guided Inquiry Design Framework and Workshop leader.
+National consultant on inquiry learning, Teacher Effectiveness Coach in Denver Public Schools, and co-author of Guided Inquiry: Learning in the 21st Century and Guided Inquiry Design: A Framework for Inquiry in your School

 The Institute Curriculum

 ● What is Guided Inquiry?
 How does it fit with the Common Core?